 All too often, young people who experience violence aren’t heard.
 Our Peer Researchers will listen to young people aged 10-19 across Lambeth on a range of issue around youth violence.
 The research collected from this project will generate insights to inform service delivery and policy and create opportunities for young people to take social action on issues that are important to them.

 Lambeth PAC would like to ask you to take part in a research study.
 Before you decide, it is important for you to understand what the study is about and what will happen to you if you take part.
 Please read this information carefully and ask us about anything that you do not understand.

+What is the study for?
 The study is being done by young people like you who want to find out about what needs to happen to make our area a better place to live.
 We will listen to you and use the things we hear from you about what needs to change to take action.

 What will happen if I take part?

 · We will ask you some questions to find out how you feel about youth violence.
 The interview will last for 25 minutes and can take place on a day and at a time that is convenient for you.
 We are not looking for specific answers, we are just interested in views and experiences.